-This manual documents a series of test procedures for data QC of ocean currents.
-Current observations covered by these procedures are collected in oceans and lakes in real time or near-real time.
-The scope of real time has expanded to accommodate the span of the 26 variables covered by IOOS.
+This manual documents a series of test procedures for ocean currents data QC.
+Current observations covered by these procedures are collected in oceans, coastal waters, and lakes in real time or near-real time.
+The scope of real time has expanded to accommodate the span of the 26 variables covered by U.S. IOOS.
 The characteristics of real time (in no particular order) are:

-- data are delivered without delay for immediate use; - a time series extending only backwards in time, where the next data point is not available; and - delays occurring within from a few seconds to a few hours or even days, depending upon the variable.
+- data delivered as soon as possible after acquisition for immediate use - a time series extending only backwards in time, where the next data point is not available - sample intervals from a few seconds to a few hours or even days, depending upon the variable

 High quality marine observations require sustained quality assurance (QA) and QC practices to ensure credibility and value to operators and data users.
-QA practices involve processes that are employed with hardware to support the generation of high quality data, such as a sufficiently accurate, precise, and reliable sensor with adequate resolution.
-Other practices include: sensor calibration; calibration checks, and/or in-situ verification, including post deployment calibration; proper deployment considerations, such as measures for corrosion control and anti-fouling; solid data communications; adequate maintenance intervals; and creation of a robust quality control process.
+QA practices involve processes that are employed with hardware to support the generation of high-quality data, such as the use and application of a sufficiently accurate, precise, and reliable sensor with adequate resolution.
+Other QA practices include: sensor calibration; calibration checks, and/or in-situ verification, including post-deployment calibration; proper deployment considerations, such as measures for corrosion control and anti-fouling; solid data communications; adequate maintenance intervals; and creation of a robust quality-control process.
 Post-deployment calibration (instrument verification after recovery) issues are not part of the scope of this manual.
-Although QC and QA are interrelated and important to the process, QA issues are addressed separately in appendix A.
+Although QC and QA are interrelated and important to the process, QA considerations are addressed separately in appendix A.

-QC involves follow-on steps that support the delivery of high quality data and requires both automation and human intervention.
-QC practices include such things as format, checksum, timely arrival of data, threshold checks (minimum/maximum rate of change), neighbor checks, climatology checks, model comparisons, signal/noise ratios, verification of user satisfaction, and generation of data flags (Bushnell 2005).
+QC involves follow-on steps that support the delivery of high-quality data and requires both automation and human intervention.
+QC practices include such things as data integrity checks (format, checksum, timely arrival of data), data value checks (threshold checks, minimum/maximum rate of change), neighbor checks, climatology checks, model comparisons, signal/noise ratios, the mark-up of the data, the verification of user satisfaction, and generation of data flags (Bushnell 2005).

-These procedures are written as a high-level narrative from which a computer programmer can develop code to execute specific data flags (data quality indicator) within an automated software program.
-This manual is also a deliverable to the U.S. IOOS RAs and ocean observing community and represents a contribution to a collection of core variable QC documents.
+These procedures are written as a high-level narrative from which a computer programmer can develop code to execute specific data flags (data quality indicators) within an automated software program.
+A code repository exists at https://github.com/ioos/qartod, where operators may find or post examples of code in use.
+Although certain tests are recommended, thresholds can vary among operators.
+The tests described here are designed to support a range of current sensors and operator capabilities.
+Some well-established programs with the highest standards have implemented very rigorous QC processes.
+Others, with different requirements, may utilize sensors with data streams that cannot support as many QC checks-all have value when used prudently.
+Users must understand and appropriately utilize data of varying quality, and operators must provide support by documenting and publishing their QC processes.

-This manual presents a series of tests for QC procedures.
-The goal is to provide guidance to the U.S. IOOS and the currents community at large on an agreed-upon, documented, and implemented standard process.
-U.S. IOOS/QARTOD maintains a code repository (www.ioos.noaa.gov/qartod) where operators may find or post examples of code in use.
-Although certain tests are recommended, thresholds can vary among data providers.
-In some instances, tests have been simplified and are less rigorous than those implemented by established providers of current data, such as CO-OPS, NDBC, and USACE.
 A balance must be struck between the time-sensitive needs of real-time observing systems and the degree of rigor that has been applied to non-real-time systems by operators with decades of QC experience.

-These submitted tests apply only to the in-situ, real-time measurement of surface currents as observed by sensors deployed on fixed or moored platforms and not to sensors deployed on moving platforms (e.g., drifting buoys, autonomous marine vehicles, ships) or remotely sensed current measurements (e.g., high frequency radar).
+These tests apply only to the in-situ, real-time measurement of current points and current profiles as observed by sensors deployed on fixed or moored platforms and not to sensors deployed on moving platforms (e.g., drifting buoys, autonomous marine vehicles, ships) or remotely sensed current measurements (e.g., high frequency radar).